ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 $ ballerina run foo.bal
 ```

-You can compile a source file with an entrypoint into an executable jar.
+You can compile a source file with an entry point into an executable jar.

 ```bash
 $ ballerina build [-o outputfilename.jar] foo.bal